aguinot/vscode_slurm/README.md

 &emsp;Specify the walltime for the job.
 The format is the same as the one use in sbatch.
 &emsp;Default: 4:00:00
 `--log`
-&emsp;Specify where to store the log file from sbatch command on CANDIDE.
+&emsp;Specify where to store the log file from sbatch command on the cluster.
 &emsp;Note: if you want to use an environment variable such as `$HOME`, it has to done as `\$HOME`.
 &emsp;Default: `\$HOME/vscode_tunnel.log`
 `--node`